If you are experiencing a medical emergency or need to report a crime, please dial 911.

 1 (800) 273-8255

-An outreach service that provides mobile crisis intervention and assessment for adults.
+An outreach service that provides mobile crisis intervention and assessment for adults, children and youth.

 24 Hrs / 7 Days